clara-nolan/dev-portfolio/content/pages/projects/project-five.md

   backgroundRepeat: no-repeat
   opacity: 100
 ---
+Link to Gameplay Video: <https://www.youtube.com/watch?v=qjI3h8bGNGo&ab_channel=ClaraNolan>

 Flames of Fury is a thrilling physics-based platform game in which you play as a fearless tomb raider escaping the fiery inferno that roils within ancient ruins.
 You must detonate bombs to destroy obstacles in your path, strategically placing them as you navigate the perilous journey ahead.
 Careful though!
 A fiery inferno advances more and more as you destroy objects.

 This game targets fast-paced platformer enthusiasts, quick thinkers, and action-puzzle enjoyers.
 Each level can be played in a different way.
 The strategy and non-linear exploration involved allows the game to be highly replayable.
 It’s up to the player to discover the fastest path.